ElisStaaf/qv/README.md

 Config
 ------
 New feature!
 Config!
-With a config file you can change some settings (tab_stop, quit_times etc...).
+With a config file you can change some settings (tab_stop, quit_times etc...), nothing much but i guess it's functional.
 Heres a basic little tutorial for a config.

 To start, you'd want to create a config file:
 ```bash